theodore-norvell/cogent/README.md

 #### Initial pseudostates

 Each OR state should have one (and only one) initial pseudostate and it should have one and only one transition out of it.
-This transition must go to a sibling state and should not have an label.
+This transition must go to a sibling state and should not have a label.

 As an exception, an OR state with only one child state does not need a initial pseudo state.